Should You Do Cardio or Weights First? An Expert Weighs In

 Can You Do Cardio and Strength Training On the Same Day?

 Short answer: Yes.
 “For those just starting, experts often advocate incorporating both cardio and weights.
-This balanced approach not only enhances overall fitness but also aids in weight loss and establishes a solid foundation for more advanced training,” says Assal.
+This balanced approach not only enhances overall fitness but also aids in weight loss and establishes a solid foundation for more advanced training,” Assal says.

 Intermediate and advanced fitness enthusiasts will also benefit from this two-for-one combo.
-Knocking out both strength and cardio in one fell swoop can save you time, challenge your muscles in unique ways, and help you work various systems in your body (like your aerobic and anaerobic systems) at once.
+Knocking out both strength and cardio in one fell swoop—sometimes called hybrid training—can save you time, challenge your muscles in unique ways, and help you work various systems in your body (like your aerobic and anaerobic systems) at once.
+Consider bootcamp workouts, circuit training, or HIIT with weights, which are all great examples of workouts that blend both exercise types and come with tons of benefits.

 Of course, it’s ultimately up to you to check in with your body during these double sessions and decide if they feel good.
 Ask yourself: Can you maintain good form when you blend, say, strength training and cycling?
 Are you noticing that you can’t get a quality cardio session in if you pregame with weights?
 How easy or challenging is it to recover after these twofer sessions?
-All of these questions are part of being your own coach.
+All of these questions are part of figuring out your individual training needs and preferences.

 The Bottom Line: Cardio or Weight Training First